This is the story of my family's successful Sinusitis Treatment using an all natural, easy home remedy.

 As in years past, we tried to avoid mass-produced highly processed foods, fast-foods, preservatives, additives, partially hydrogenated oils, high-fructose corn syrup, and titanium dioxide (nanoparticles).
-I read all labels, and even avoided as much as possible "natural flavors" (What chemical is it that is being added?
-And why is it necessary?)
+I read all labels, and even avoided as much as possible "natural flavors" (What chemicals are being added?
+And why are they necessary?)

 The rest of life stayed the same, other than if felt great to feel healthy and not be sick with sinusitis.
 Totally fantastic!

 I also suspect that there are many, many people out there who would love to have inexpensive, safe, and natural ways to deal with chronic sinusitis.
 Therefore, donations are welcomed.
-Donations will be used for state of the art genetic tests (yes, the expensive ones!) of the kimchi juice microbiome, research, and results posted on this site.
+Donations will be used for research.
 Research is needed for natural ways one can improve the sinus microbiome.
 Also, what other foods contain L. sakei?